yash244466666/Vote-A-Meal/README.md

 ## Please ensure
-Please ensure that you have a postgres running on postgres default port 5432 you can you docker for it or you can have run postgres directly into your mechine.
+Please ensure that you have a postgres running on postgres default port 5432 you can you use docker for it or you can have run postgres directly into your mechine.
+Please ensure that you are on a linux computer, windows have different file structure so in case you are on windows, you have to either edit the Dockerfile according to your system or you can run backend outside docker.

 ```